nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Guarantees**

-* A lesson will be edited only if the lesson is still valid after being edited.
+* A lesson will be edited only if the attributes of the edited lesson are all valid and the edited lesson does not overlap with any other lesson or event in PlaNus.

 **MSS**